-Library Services provides access to a collection of tutorials designed to teach basic research and information literacy skills to students.
-Topics include:
+Library Services subscribes to a collection of tutorials designed to teach basic research and information literacy skills to students.

-The table below compares the three methods for sharing Credo InfoLit content so you can choose the method that will work best for your needs.
-You'll find the necessary links to copy and paste on the Credo InfoLit Links help page.
+The table below compares the three methods for sharing Credo Instruct content so you can choose the method that will work best for your needs.
+You'll find the necessary links to copy and paste on the Credo Instruct Links help page.

 A: Yes and no -- Credo doesn't have a specific way to know this, the only thing it tracks for an individual student is quiz scores.
 So including quizzes is the best way to know students at least understand the basic concepts of a tutorial.

 Talon, however, has functions that let you track a student's progress in the course, the Class Progress tool, and the Completion Tracking feature.
 With these you can see whether each student viewed the specific course content.